pe2a/miniIOEx3G/README.md

 ## Who is For MiniIOEx-3G? ##

 The Raspberry-based control solutions enable you to run any applications for vaious IOT platforms: building automation, urban automation, smart city applications to operate and monitoring.
 MiniIOEx significantly reduces hardware and software costs and there is also not any licence prices thanks to Raspberry Pi.

+When developing industrial automation projects, the most important feature is to use high level languages such as C / C ++ / Python / JAVA in PLC, uploading data/pictures etc. to server, to reduce load on SCADA by installing local database on PLC.
+GUI applications on Raspberry Pi, retrieving data over serial port or direct IOs, and transferring the data to a server / creating WEB application are very easy.
+That's why Raspberry Pi has an operating system on it and it provides that we can program on Linux.

+There are many Raspberry Pi education cards on the market, but we can not use any of these cards in our industrial projects.
+That's why I witnessed many Raspberry Pi's being taken for the first time with enthusiasm.
+We want to you make your projects will be work in real fiel with our industrial shields with MiniIOEx, MedIoEx etc.

+So if we're going to sum it up, who's MiniIOEx for?

 - Building Automation,
 - Urban Automation,